 Lens replacement surgery is a relatively common eye surgery treatment.
 In fact, over 300,000 people in Britain alone have the procedure every year.
 It is most commonly used as a way to treat cataracts.

-Cataracts are generally an age-related condition that mostly affects people over 40, but it can occur in younger people.
-It appears as a clouding of the lens of the eye and causes vision to become hazy, oversensitive, dull, or in some other way impaired, depending on the type you have.
+Cataracts is a generally age-related eye condition which usually affects people over 40 (though they can occur in younger people).
+The condition is characterised by a clouding in the lens of the eye which can cause vision to become hazy, oversensitive, dull, or in some other way impaired.

-Cataract surgery was developed as a solution to the condition, which can have a significant impact on a person’s quality of life, cataract surgery was developed to remove the eye’s natural lens and replace it with an artificial one.
-Traditionally, this lens was simply clear Perspex, but as many older people also have other vision problems, lenses now come in many different forms and levels of focusing power.
+Cataract surgery was developed as a solution to the condition, which can have a significant impact on a person’s quality of life.
+This treatment involves the removal of the eye’s natural lens which is replaced with an artificial one.
+Traditionally, this artificial lens was simply clear perspex, but as many older people also have other vision impairments, a whole range of products in different forms and levels of focusing power can now be utilised.

-This added ability to correct common refractive errors like myopia and hyperopia meant that artificial lenses or IOLs (intraocular lenses), quickly became an option for people without cataracts as a way to avoid glasses or contact lenses.
+These new lenses added the ability to correct common refractive errors, such as myopia and hyperopia, in addition to cataracts.
+As such, Lens Replacement quickly became an option for people looking for a way to avoid glasses or contact lenses.

-Like most surgeries, lens replacement has advanced over the years.
-Today, there are several types of artificial lenses, including multifocal lenses that work at two distances and accommodative lenses which move with the muscles in the eye to give the highest degree of comfort.
+As with most surgeries, lens replacement surgery has advanced significantly over recent years.
+Today, several types of artificial lenses are available – including multifocal lenses which work at two distances.
+All of these lenses have been developed to move with the muscles in the eye to give the highest degree of comfort.

 - Blurry vision, glare, and halos